ocup0311/NOTE/@Diary/English.md

 </summary>

-> Allan you <mark>read my mind like a book</mark>. exactly what I usually do - over complicate things.
+> Allan you [read my mind like a book]. exactly what I usually do - over complicate things.
 The reason I thought about that approach was since v8 is running in the browser(i think so) which would then be a think-client I thought why can't I have plugins so that each client could download which ever functionality they wanted. sorry if I got some greymatter wasted but just a thought. thanks for the light anyways.

 </details>